AglaiaNorza/obsidian-vault/multicore/04 - Performance evaluation.md

-### Elapsed parallel time
+## Elapsed parallel time
 ```C
 double MPI_Wtime(void);
 ```

-rturns the # of seconds that have elapsed since ?? in the past
+returns the time in seconds since an arbitrary time in the past

 >[!question] measuring
 > What time do we consider when we have to calculate how much time a program takes?
 Each rank might finish at different times.